eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Transactions

 It is a combination of one or more actions.
-Usually the result of executing a smart contract.
+Usually the result of executing a `smart contract`.

 * * *